Top 5 System Backup Tools for the Linux Desktop (Updated 2023)

-- Database support – Make sure backup software can backup database server such as MySQL or Oracle.
+- Database support – Make sure the backup software can back up database servers such as MySQL or Oracle.

 - VSS (Volume Shadow Copy) – It is Microsoft’s Volume Shadow Copy Service (VSS)and it is used to create snapshots of data that is to be backed up.
 Make sure backup software support VSS for MS-Windows client/server.

 - License and cost – Ensure you understand and use of open source license under which the original backup software is made available to you.

 - Commercial support – Open source software can provide community-based (such as email list or forums) or professional (such as subscriptions provided at additional cost) based support.
 You can use paid professional support for training and consulting purposes.

 - Reports and alerts – Finally, you must able to see backup reports, and current job status and get an alert when something goes wrong while making backups.

 Open source Enterprise ready Network Backup Tool

 When it comes to open-source backup tools for Linux systems, Bacula is one of the most widely used and popular backup and recovery solutions for the Linux system.
 It also works on different cross-platforms like Windows and Mac OS X.

 It is easy to use and efficient in recovering lost data and damaged files in the local system and remotely.
 Also, Bacula comes with an effective and advanced storage management solution that helps you recover all lost and damaged files pretty much quickly compared to other backup and recovery solutions.